British child among victims injured in French playground stabbings

 Bystanders screamed for help as the attacker brandished his weapon, and it’s thought one man tried to tackle him.

-Police who rushed to the scene opened fire, and French interior minister Gerald Darmanin said the suspected attacker had been arrested.
+Police who rushed to the scene opened fire, and video shows police chasing the suspect.
+French interior minister Gerald Darmanin said he had been arrested.

 President Emmanuel Macron called the attack an act of “absolute cowardice” and said the “nation is in shock”.